evanbray1/python-zwoasi/README.rst

 Troubleshooting
 ---------------
-- Make sure the ZWO ASI SDK library is accessible and matches your OS/architecture.
+- Make sure the ZWO ASI SDK library is accessible.
 - If you get errors about missing DLL/SO/DYLIB, check the `ZWO_ASI_LIB` path.
-- For more details, see the upstream [camera_zwo_asi](https://github.com/MPI-IS/camera_zwo_asi) or ZWO's official documentation.
+- For more details, see ZWO's official documentation.

 License
 -------